 The drive is not easy.
 But you’ll manage to visit a few more beaches or quaint towns along the way.

 Related Guide: Exploring the eastern coast of Crete?
-Make sure to check out our Best Beaches in East Crete guide.
+Make sure you check out our Best Beaches in East Crete guide.

 What is the Difficulty Level of Hiking Richtis Gorge